-Young people with dementia (under 65 years old) experience barriers to optimal care particularly at the intersection of the NDIS and aged care sectors.
-This research aims to develop and implement models of care that promote collaboration across these systems, to help young people with dementia maintain their independence and social participation.
+Young people with dementia (under 65 years old) face barriers to optimal care particularly at the intersection of the NDIS and aged care sectors.
+This research aims to implement care that promotes collaboration across these systems, to help young people with dementia maintain their independence and social participation.

 I can offer student projects on these or other topics - just send me an email to discuss further.

 You consent to the use of our cookies if you proceed.